Kythera & Antikythera

 A trip to Kythera Island means good food, traditional products and reconnecting with nature.

 The island’s taverns and cafés guarantee culinary delight, from home-made dishes in Kalamos and tasty lobster pasta in Avlemonas, to savoury ouzo bites in Kapsali and delectable meat and wine in Livadi and Potamos.

-Go out for a truly extraordinary night of cuisine and conversation.
-Have dinner on the veranda of Mitata, with its tasty meals enhanced by the magnificent view of the gorge.
-We would also suggest that you don’t depart Kythera without tasting the delectable local favourites, including pure Kythera honey; fatourada with tsipouro, cinnamon and cloves; and local crisps.
-Don’t forget to check out the unique Semprevivas, the ever-present yellow flowers you will find in garlands and decorations in the little shops throughout Hora.
+Go out for a truly extraordinary night of gastronomic delights and conversation.
+Have dinner on the “veranda” of Mitata, with its tasty meals enhanced by the magnificent view of the gorge.
+We would also suggest that you don’t depart Kythera without tasting the delectable local favourites, including pure Kythera honey; fatourada with tsipouro, cinnamon and cloves; and local barley rusks; Don’t forget to check out the unique Semprevivas, the ever-present yellow flowers you will find in garlands and decorations in the little shops throughout Hora.

 The best beaches on the island

 Some of the island’s other major attractions are its pristine beaches and clear waters, the most beautiful beach being Kaladi, with its unique rock structure located in the centre.
 Other beaches with relatively easy access include Firi Ammos, with its red sand and the large Kobonada.

 At the south of the island Melidoni and Halkos beaches are ideal for swimming, and Kapsali and Diakofti beaches are family-friendly.
 The exotic port of Kythera, with its emerald green waters, and the picturesque villages of Avlemonas and Agia Pelagia are also perfect for dining and enjoying the water, however you choose to do it.

 Above all, don’t miss the beach at Lagada, a recipient of the coveted Blue Flag commendation.